raember/s2anet/tools/MANUAL CORRECTION README.md

 7. Now the script will display the new coordinates and ask for confirmation.
 Confirm with enter and the script will write the changes back to the dataset.
 You can also hit Ctrl-C to abort.
 8. Rinse and repeat

+# Reminder
+The script does not update the areas saved in the files.
+To fix that, run the `deepscores_stats.py` with the `-a`.